Affenpinscher – The Monkey-Faced Terrier

 Intelligence and Playfulness

 Affenpinschers are smart cookies, but they’ve got a mischievous streak a mile wide.
-They’re like that class clown who’s actually acing all their tests.
+They’re like that class clown who’s actually taking all their tests.
 These little guys are always up for a game, whether it’s chasing a ball or figuring out how to get into the treat cupboard.

 Loyalty and Protectiveness